Matrix-The-One/mto-nrm/README.en-US.md

 # mto-nrm

-A library for easy switching of the npm registry
+A library for easy registry switching

 ## Install